-Because I am a generous man, I am now going to share with you some of my tilt wisdom, and yes, some of my secrets.
-Let’s start right out with that well-worn question that has generated so many classic arguments: Is tilting a science or an art?
+And because I am a generous man, I am now going to share with you some of my tilt wisdom, and yes, a few of my secrets.
+Let’s start with that well-worn question that has generated so many classic arguments: Is tilting a science or an art?

-My answer is: yes.
+My answer is: Yes.
 I believe that easy tilting is a science, and that difficult tilting is an art.
-It’s a simple matter to manipulate some of the tilt-inducing variables, such as playing twenty hours in a row after hardly any sleep.
-Anyone can bring out their best tilt in a situation like that.
-Even a scientist.
-But can you be unexplainably angry at everyone and hate yourself and your money when you are winning every pot and your opponents are having fun anyway?
-That’s something only an artist can do.
+By applying the scientific approach, one can manipulate the tilt-inducing variables, such as playing twenty hours in a row after hardly any sleep, to bring out one’s best tilt.
+But can you be unexplainably angry at everyone and hate yourself and your money when you are winning every pot?
+That’s something only a tilt artist can do.

 Okay, enough with the highfalutin intellectualism.
 I’m going to dummy down to your plebian level.
 (Did that sentence tilt you?
 Then there’s hope for you yet.)